 Production in Malawi-a leading supplier of burley-has been steadily rising since hitting a weather-induced low of 70 million kg in 2022.
-Genov anticipates burley production short of requirements.
+Genov anticipates burley production Tobacco farmers in the United States also to exceed 154 million kg in 2025, which is still short of requirements.
 The strong demand for burley, combined with the entry of new buyers into the Malawi market, has boosted competitiveness and will likely result in higher prices this marketing season.